 Ryder Cup 2025: Spectators ejected for bad behaviour with Rory McIlroy among players heckled and abused at Bethpage Black

-The PGA of America issued a statement to confirm extra security was added to the Saturday fourballs matches due to fan behaviour at Bethpage Black; Rory McIlroy and Shane Lowry were among the players heckled by New York crowdWatch the Ryder Cup live on Sky Sports Golf
+The PGA of America added extra security to the Saturday fourballs matches due to fan behaviour at Bethpage Black; Rory McIlroy and Shane Lowry were among the players heckled during their win over Justin Thomas and Cameron Young ;Watch the Ryder Cup live on Sky Sports Golf

+European captain Luke Donald accused American fans of "crossing the line" after a fractious second day at the Ryder Cup at Bethpage Black where crowd behaviour prompted criticism and extra security measures.

-Multiple spectators following Rory McIlroy and Shane Lowry's match at the Ryder Cup have been ejected as tensions boiled over during the Saturday fourballs at Bethpage Black.
+Multiple spectators following Rory McIlroy and Shane Lowry's match at the Ryder Cup were ejected as tensions boiled over during another dominant European session in the Saturday fourballs at Bethpage Black.

-European players have been subjected to personal abuse from American fans during the biennial event, where Luke Donald's side won both of Friday's sessions before extending their lead on Saturday morning in New York.
+European players have been subjected to personal abuse from American fans during the biennial event, where Luke Donald's side won both of Friday's sessions before extending their lead on Saturday to build a record-breaking 11.5-4.5 lead on Saturday.

 McIlroy responded to one heckler during his morning foursomes match with Tommy Fleetwood by telling them to "shut the f*** up", before firing his approach close and securing the birdie to give them a 3&2 win over Harris English and Collin Morikawa.

-"I don't mind them having a go at us, like that's to be expected," McIlroy explained after that win.
-"I mean, that's what an away Ryder Cup is.
+"I don't mind them having a go at us, that's to be expected," McIlroy explained after that win.
+"That's what an away Ryder Cup is.
 Whenever they are still doing it while you are over the ball and trying to hit your shot, that's the tough thing.

-"Look, in between shots, say whatever you want to me.
+"In between shots, say whatever you want to me.
 That's totally fine.
-But just let us - give us the respect to let us hit shots and give us the same chance that the Americans have, I guess.
+But just give us the respect to let us hit shots and give us the same chance that the Americans have"

 Heckling continued throughout the afternoon session, where McIlroy partnered Lowry against Justin Thomas and Cameron Young, with The Masters champion regularly receiving boos and shouts aimed his direction.